Rubylicious92/sextoys/README.md

 ## What I learned

 The main challenge was to set up several pages and linking them together.
 In addition to that there has been a successful test of build in CSS to make it look more appealing.
+This process was marked with several attemps adjusting font and picture sizes until a satisfying style was found.
-Though the external sheet hasn't worked out the way I intended.
+However the external sheet hasn't worked out the way I intended.

 ### Glimpse into the future